 Experiencing the death of a pet can be incredibly painful, especially as more and more households consider pets to be members of the family.
-Pet loss still holds common cultural stigma, or societal judgement, which can make grieving for our pets more complex.
-We are also faced with having to make extremely difficult decisions on their behalf, commonly increasing guilt, and making it easy to second guess ourselves.
+Pet loss still holds common cultural stigma, or societal judgment, which can make grieving for our pets more complex.
+We are also faced with having to make extremely difficult decisions on their behalf, commonly increasing guilt, and making it easy to second-guess ourselves.

-When a pet passes, whether through old age, disease process, or in a more tragic manner, the entire family is impacted.
-Many pet parents struggle in how to talk to their children about the death of their pet, using terms like "they went to sleep" or "they are in a better place" in an attempt to buffer their children's experience of death.
+When a pet passes, whether through old age, disease process or in a more tragic manner, the entire family is impacted.
+Many pet parents struggle with how to talk to their children about the death of their pet, using terms like "they went to sleep" or "they are in a better place" in an attempt to buffer their children's experience of death.